June 20th, 2021

 The nature is very typical the Stockholm Archipelago.
 Beautiful pine tree forests, the landscape formed by the Ice age with soft granite towards the North and broken off faces to the South and with a coast line with lots of inlets and small islands.
 The land is constant up and down, technical trails and incredible views.
 The island of Utö is connected with the island of Ålö to the South where you feel alone.
 If you get a chance to run on the East coast of the island going North from Utö Värdshus you are up for one of our favorite runs in the world.

-In the end of May you can feel summer coming on; flowers are blooming, the grass is green and the trees are coming to life after a long winter.
+In the beginning of the summer you can feel summer coming on; flowers are blooming, the grass is green and the trees are coming to life after a long winter.

 Schedule for the weekend - this is the 2020 schedule for reference